This page describes some of the features of the Cloud Monitoring API v3.

 For the API reference documentation, see either of the following pages:

-The Stackdriver Monitoring API v3 gives you access to over 900 Monitoring metrics from Google Cloud Platform and Amazon Web Services.
+The Monitoring API v3 gives you access to over over 1,500 Cloud Monitoring metrics from Google Cloud and Amazon Web Services.
 You can create your own custom metrics and can organize your cloud resources using groups.

 A monitored resource is something about which metrics are collected.
 For example, you might be interested in the activity of a VM instance or a piece of hardware.

 A group is a dynamic collection of monitored resources.
-You have always been able to create groups manually in Monitoring, but the v3 API allows you to write code that creates and uses groups.
+You have always been able to create groups manually in the Monitoring console, and you can also use the Cloud Monitoring API to write code that creates and uses groups.

-For more information, see the Group collection in the API.
+For more information, see the API reference for

 An alerting policy is a configuration resource that describes the